radiatoryang/mfadt-expo/README.md

 - make it easy for the press to write about you
    - YouTube embed, video is key
    - website with presskit / mediakit with images and text blurbs

+# MOST IMPORTANTLY: tell a "story" with your presentation
-   - have a clear story: "I'm gay, and I noticed straight people kept thinking I was straight... so I made an app that tweets I'M GAY to all straight people within a 500m radius and I call it RAIN-BLOW"
+- example: "I'm gay, and I noticed straight people kept thinking I was straight... so I made an app that tweets I'M GAY to all straight people within a 500m radius and I call it RAIN-BLOW... and now the NYPD wants me to shut it down!!"
+- it has a beginning, a middle, and an end... it suggests one possible response to your work
+- you tell a bit about you, and also connect the artwork to your identity / general practice as an artist